J.K. Rowling, "adult" fiction author, jokes about "50 Shades"

-NEW YORK (Reuters) - Promoting her new “adult” novel “The Casual Vacancy,” Harry Potter creator J.K.
+NEW YORK, Oct 17 (Reuters) - Promoting her new “adult” novel “The Casual Vacancy,” Harry Potter creator J.K.
 Rowling finds it amusing that the most famous “adult” fiction of the moment is the erotic trilogy “50 Shades of Grey.”
 But, she says, there’s a big difference.

 “The difference should be, people have sex in this book but no one really enjoys it,” she said of her own book at a reading in New York on Tuesday night.